 The Waikato District Council approved the Resource Consent application this week and the documentation was received by Hampton Downs management today.

-“This is the start of an exciting new development phase for Hampton Downs,” said Tony Roberts, the Managing Director of the 450 acre Motorsport Park located 60km south of central Auckland.
+“This is the start of an exciting new development phase for Hampton Downs,” said Tony Roberts, Shoulder Bag, the Managing Director of the 450 acre Motorsport Park located 60km south of central Auckland.